splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_SC4S_server.md

 * NOTE:  This symptom will recur if `SC4S_DEBUG_CONTAINER` is set to "yes".  _Do not_ attempt to use systemd when this variable is set; use the
 CLI `podman` or `docker` commands directly to start/stop SC4S.

-##  Is the SC4S server out of space?
+##  SC4S Local Disk Resource Considerations
 * Check the HEC connection to Splunk.
 If the connection is down for a long period of time, the local disk buffer used for backup will exhaust local disk resources.
 The size of the local disk buffer is configured in the env_file: [Disk buffer configuration](https://splunk-connect-for-syslog.readthedocs.io/en/master/configuration/#disk-buffer-variables)